rich-context-competition/rich-context-book-2019/08-Rich_Context_Competition-GESIS/08-Rich_Context_Competition-GESIS.md

 [26] A glossary of statistical terms as provided in <https://www.statistics.com/resources/glossary/> has been added as well.

 [27] A script to download the metadata of SSOAR can be found in github/research-field-classifier

+[28] Agenda of the Workshop: <https://coleridgeinitiative.org/richcontextcompetition/workshopagenda>.
+The results of the finalists are presented here: <https://youtu.be/PE3nFrEkwoU?t=9865>.